lweissenstein/lweissenstein.github.io/_projects/biotopia.md

 ---

-## team & context
+## Licensing

-BioTopia was developed as a **team-based university project** at HTW Berlin in collaboration with external research partners.

-This repository exists **for portfolio display purposes only**.
-All intellectual property belongs to the original project stakeholders.
+This repository is provided for portfolio purposes only.

-For more screenshots, development process, and documentation, please visit the **GitHub repository** linked above.
+All assets and license information are available here:  [Biotopia Licenses](https://github.com/lweissenstein/biotopia/tree/main/licence)